Apple tree bonsai care

 For this reason it is advisable to wire an apple tree only in early summer (end of May - end of June).
 The advantage here is that as the growth in thickness then slowly weakens, the wire can stay on the tree for a long time.
 In summer the shaped shoot can lignify and harden.
 If the wire does not push in the branch it can stay on the tree at least until autumn.
 Disadvantage is: In summer, the leaves interfere with the analysis of the branch structure and the wiring itself.
 Since healthy apple bonsai are very vigorous you can defoliate these by a leaf cut.
 It wiring works much better afterwards.
 The tree sprouts out quickly in summer and usually gets even smaller leaves and finer branches.

 Due to the smooth bark, we recommend using aluminum wire to wire an apple bonsai.
 It is not so stiff and does not push as strong as copper wire due to the larger diameter.
-If you pours the tree only a little bit the few days before wiring the bonsai the branches are more flexible and can be formed so better.
+If you pours the tree only a little bit the few days before wiring the branches are more flexible and can be formed so better.

 Pruning

 Apple tree bonsai grow very fast.
 Especially as young plants.
 The resulting shoots can be cut both in summer and in the resting phase.
+During the cultivation phase, wound closure agents do not necessarily need to be applied to larger cuts.
+However, this is advisable for more developed bonsai.

 The flowers grow in apple trees especially on the short shoots.
 The flower buds form from June to July.
 That if you want to have plenty of flowers next year, do not cut too many short shoots too late.
 So - it is best to grow 1 or more sacrificial branches which are removed in the fall.
 The short shoots leaves you largely untrimmed.